When to Admit a Loved One to a Mental Health Hospital

 When we struggle with something mentally, it can also physically show up in our bodies.
 Mental distress often manifests as muscle tension, headaches, gastrointestinal problems, constant fatigue, and worsening chronic medical conditions.

 A clear sense of identity and purpose in life drives most people forward and helps them find healthy fulfillment in their daily activities.
 People who lack this sense of purpose may question their existence and self-worth.
-In turn, they deal with self-esteem issues, negative self-talk, and problems with body image.

 Some struggling with mental illness can identify the problem and help themselves through therapy, support groups, education, and lifestyle changes.
 Nevertheless, it is not always that easy for everyone.
 Those who find themselves too deep in the debilitating darkness of a mental health crisis will need someone to pull them out to safety.